I'll Be Gone in the Dark: Impact

 On April 25, 2018, the Sacramento Sheriff announced the April 24 arrest of a suspect in the Golden State Killer case: 72-year-old Joseph James DeAngelo (born November 8, 1945).
 DeAngelo, a former police officer in Auburn and Exeter, California, was arrested and charged with six counts of first-degree murder.
 Authorities in Sacramento, Orange, Santa Barbara, and Ventura counties prepared charges against DeAngelo for all 12 of the murders in the Golden State Killer case.
 The sheriff credited McNamara's dedication to the Golden State Killer case for raising publicity, but added that her work did not directly generate any critical tips or information that led to DeAngelo's arrest.

 The book and McNamara's work on the case are frequently discussed in the true crime podcast My Favorite Murder, which boasts a large fan base of true crime aficionados.
 The debut episode of the show, "Episode 1: My Firstest Murder," featured the case as well as a discussion of McNamara's work.
 Prior to the arrest, "Episode 115: I'll Be Gone in the Dark at Skylight Books" featured Oswalt and Jensen discussing the book and their roles in finishing the project following McNamara's death.
 In that episode Oswalt discussed McNamara's writing process, including making "era-appropriate playlists to help her get into a proper mindset".
 Oswalt described the finishing of the book as a bittersweet experience: "It's another part of her that's kind of gone.
 In a very sick way, not having the book done—and us working on it—meant she was still here."

 Jensen appeared on the My Favorite Murder episode "Golden State Serial Killer Caught", on April 26, 2018, immediately after the arrest was made, and discussed the case and his work on the book following McNamara's death.
 The episode "Surprise!
 It's Paul Holes" also featured Jensen and Holes discussing the case and the impact of McNamara's work.

-In 2019, following their involvement in the Golden State Killer case and McNamara's work, Jensen and Holes began a podcast called Jensen & Holes: The Murder Squad where they discuss "unsolved murders, unidentified remains, and missing persons cases" with contributions from their listeners".
-The show is produced with the Exactly Right podcast network, which was created by My Favorite Murder hosts Georgia Hardstark and Karen Kilgariff.